My Easy Homemade Laundry Soap Recipe | 4 Ingredients.

 This BABY pink tub can be found here.

-I have it on reoccurring order through Amazon since it is hard to find lately.
+I have it on reoccurring order through Amazon since it has been hard to find lately.

 This stuff works amazingly to keep my whites white and colors bright.